Incarceration of Daniel Chong: DEA reaction

 On April 27, an anonymous caller alleged to the Office of the Inspector General that the DEA was attempting to cover up the incident.

 On May 2, DEA San Diego acting special agent-in-charge William R. Sherman issued a statement saying "I am deeply troubled by the incident that occurred here last week.
 I extend my deepest apologies to the young man and want to express that this event is not indicative of the high standards that I hold my employees to.
 I have personally ordered an extensive review of our policies and procedures."

 Other reactions

 Senator Barbara Boxer (Democrat of California) called for an "immediate and thorough" investigation of the matter by the Department of Justice.
 Representative Darrell Issa (Republican of California) demanded a congressional investigation.
-Representative Duncan D. Hunter (Republican of California) asked the DEA for a full account of the incident as well as a report on detention policies and the steps DEA is taking to address this and any other incidents.
+Representative Duncan D. Hunter (Republican of California) asked the DEA for a full account of the incident as well as a report on detention policies and the steps the DEA is taking to address this and any other incidents.

 San Diego NORML organized a protest outside the office at 4560 Viewridge Avenue on May 7, 2012, at 4:20.
 The student government at UCSD denounced the DEA over the incident and asked UCSD Chancellor Marye Anne Fox to take a "clear stand" on Chong's treatment.